open-ephys/commutator-docs/_sources/coax-commutator/user-guide/automatic-control/onix-neuropixels1,0.rst.txt

             {% endwith %}

-   -  Configure the **DeviceAddress** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the address in which the BNO055 resides on this particular headstage device.
+   -  Configure the **DeviceAddress** property of the **BNO055 9-Axis IMU & Commutator** node to reflect the address in which the BNO055 resides on the headstage device.

       .. image:: ../../../_static/images/bno-address.png